What is the difference between engineering and engineering technology?

 The primary academic difference is that ET classes are typically more “hands-on” and more application focused than engineering classes.
 Most ET classes will have labs associated with them in which the students apply the concepts learned in class to an actual application.
 Some examples of classes that would typically be offered in an ET program that would not be found in an engineering program would be; basic manufacturing processes (machine shop), fluid power (hydraulics), and basic circuits (circuit board construction/soldering).
 Engineering classes are typically more math intensive and theory based than ET classes.
 A smaller percentage of engineering classes will have lab components.
 Some examples of classes that are found in most engineering curriculums but not in many ET programs are; Calculus II and III, Differential Equations, and Chemistry II.
 Another difference is the math used in the engineering classes is often calculus-based and algebra is used in most ET classes.

 Another difference between engineering and ET degrees is the ability to get licensed as a professional engineer.
 Registration as a professional engineer is required for engineers making final decisions that can have an impact on the health and welfare of the general public.
 A large majority of the mechanical and electrical engineers across the country are not licensed professional engineers.
 It is most common in the civil engineering disciplines.
 Engineers working in the building design and consulting fields often find it beneficial to be licensed.
 In Michigan the process to become licensed is; 1.
 Graduate from an accredited engineering program, 2.
 Pass the Fundamentals of Engineering Exam, 3.
 Work in industry for a minimum of 7 years under the guidance of a professional engineer, 4.
 Pass the Practice of Engineering Exam.
 Notice the first step was to graduate from an engineering program.
 An ET degree does not meet the requirements in Michigan.
 Each state has their own specific requirements and procedure for obtaining licensure in that state.
-About half of the states, including Wisconsin, accept an ET degree from an accredited program as satisfying the formal education requirements.
+About two thirds of the states, including Wisconsin, accept an ET degree from an accredited program as satisfying the formal education requirements.
 Both the Mechanical Engineering Technology and Electronics Technology programs at NMU have been accredited by ABET, therefore meeting the initial requirements for professional engineer licensure in these states.
 Accreditation means that an independent evaluation of the program was done and the program was approved as having met the requirements of the accrediting body.
 Engineering and ET programs in the US are accredited by ABET (www.ABET.org).
+Therefore, in the majority of states, whether you have an engineering or an ET degree has no impact on your ability to become licensed as a professional engineer.

 The last perspective I usually review is that of the student.
 What type of individual is best suited for each degree?
 In general, those most suited for the ET program are the “hands-on” type of individual.
 This may be the student who took small engines, or machine shop in high school, or the person who likes tinkering on their snowmobile or dirt bike on the weekends.
 The very academic student, the one who took AP calculus in high school, who gets a 28 or 29 on the ACT, and who would rather mess around on their computer than mess around in the garage, may find an appropriate fit in an engineering degree program.